Winter Weather Advisory issued for Kootenai, Cabinet Region by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-27 07:31:00 MST Expires: 2022-11-28 12:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-11-27 21:36:00 MST Expires: 2022-11-28 23:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Northern Panhandle WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 11 AM PST MONDAY * WHAT...Snow.
-Additional snow accumulations 1 to 2 inches below 3500 feet.
-Elevations above 3500 feet will see 4 to 8 inches of additional snow.
-Winds will gust as high as 45 to 50 mph in the mountains this morning. * WHERE...Sandpoint, Schweitzer Mountain Road, Eastport, Bonners Ferry, Athol, and Priest River. * WHEN...Until 11 AM PST Monday. * IMPACTS...Plan on slippery road conditions.
+Target Area: Central Panhandle Mountains WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM PST MONDAY * WHAT...Snow.
+Additional snow accumulations between 1 and 3 inches. * WHERE...St.
+Maries, Peola, Osburn, Wallace, Kellogg, Mountain Road, Mullan, Lookout Pass, Fourth Of July Pass, Cloverland Road, Dobson Pass, Anatone, Fernwood, and Pinehurst. * WHEN...Until 10 PM PST Monday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the Monday morning and evening commutes.

 weather.gov